 I have ridden since the age of 7 and generally have a very keen interest in horses.
-It was always my dream whilst at school to work with horses, however at the time, like with a lot of life money is essential and regrettably I never did fulfil my dream – until now (aged 44)!!!!
+It was always my dream whilst at school to work with horses, however at the time, like with a lot of life money is essential and regrettably I never did fulfill my dream – until now (aged 44)!!!!

 Since I trained in Pilates 2009 I’ve been privileged to help assist people in their everyday lives, through pregnancy, and sports rehabilitation.
 Recently I was asked by Moulton College Equestrian Horse Management Centre to run a few classes for their students

 This opportunity has been a real inspiration not only can I utilise my current qualifications but I finally get to work with horses!

 Posture really is everything if you can’t retain good posture standing on the floor how can you achieve this on the horse?
 You could even be giving your horse a bad back!

 I’m already working with private yards in small groups helping riders achieve better posture and balance.
 Firstly I do an assessment on the horse and relate any issues from tight or weak muscles on the ground on a mat.